 Department Q & Jussi Adler-Olsen

-The first book blew me away – short review of The Keeper of Lost Causes
+The first book blew me away – a short review of The Keeper of Lost Causes

 The second book was just as terrifying – review of The Absent One